-Managers won’t call out a pitcher, because their pitchers are doing the same thing.
+Managers won’t call out a pitcher because their pitchers are doing the same thing.

 You’ll see pitchers with pine tar on their hats or their wrists or somewhere else that they can hide it easily.
 It’s tough to hide this with the HD cameras zooming in once they see it.

-I lick my fingers after every pitch and that’s illegal to do, unless I rub my fingers on my pants first.
+I lick my fingers after every pitch and that’s illegal to do unless I rub my fingers on my pants first.
 My own saliva is considered an illegal substance.
 How ridiculous is that?

 Pine tar is illegal along with anything else you can think of to make the ball stickier.
 The rosin bags are acceptable since they’re on every pitcher’s mound in the major leagues.

 Think about it, hitters use pine tar to get a grip on the bat, but pitchers can’t use it to get a grip on the baseball.
-If a pitcher was to throw a fresh baseball without doctoring it in anyway, I’m not sure where the ball would end up.
+If a pitcher was to throw a fresh baseball without doctoring it in any way, I’m not sure where the ball would end up.

 NFL QB’s get to use their own footballs, but visiting pitchers have to use the home team’s baseballs.
-And if the home team doesn’t rub the ball up well enough than the visiting pitcher is going to have to doctor it up.
+And if the home team doesn’t rub the ball up well enough then the visiting pitcher is going to have to doctor it up.

 A baseball in the rain is just about one of the hardest things to throw, the ball can slip out of your hand mid throw or go somewhere completely elsewhere.
 I don’t think a hitter would have a problem with a pitcher trying to get a better grip on the baseball.

 The MLB can try to get a tackier baseball, but allowing pitchers to use a foreign substance is a better idea.